 (Alex is the fourth from the right)

-Spammers use a range of automated systems and usually a new post on this blog is directly followed by a number of spam comments.
-To make the comments more difficult to identify usually the text is a combination of different ever-changing sentences.
-This way every comment seems to be a unique text.
-The result is usually very bad, but sometimes the spam gets through the layers of protection and then the goal is achieved.
-If 1 out of 12700 comments is actually published the objectives of the spammer are reached.
+Of course the act of spamming comments all happens automatically.
+When a new post is published a big number of spam robots start trying to post comments.
+The comments are changed every time to make it more difficult to recognise when a comment is spam or not.
+The result is usually laughable bad, but sometimes the spam gets through the layers of protection and then the goal is achieved.
+If 1 out of 14700 comments is actually published the objectives of the spammer are reached.

 The end of the year is nearing, and I was suddenly surprised by the revenues of our book that I received.
 I will give 99.5 percent of the revenues to a good cause, an ONCE stand near my home in Las Palmas.
 I’ll even double the revenues and make a donation into our son’s college fund.
 The revenues were not so impressive though, just a mere EUR 5.02.
 Just enough to buy a Spanish scratchcard.